Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential clients, working closely with designers to bring their ideas to reality.
+- Constructed and installed custom cabinets for residential customers, working closely with designers to bring their designs to reality.

-- Achieved successful completion of multiple remodeling projects within the timeframes specified while ensuring the highest quality standards.
+- Completed multiple renovation projects within specified timeframes while maintaining the highest quality standards.

-- Collaboration with other tradespeople at projects to make sure of a smooth workflow and adherence to deadlines for projects.
+- Collaborated with other tradespeople on construction sites to ensure smooth workflow and adherence to deadlines on projects.

-Record each experience by reverse order of chronological sequence, beginning with the most recent position.
+Record each experience with reverse chronological order beginning with the most recent position.

 5. Education

-Within this area, list your education background that is related to carpentry.
-Include the name of the institution, the degree or diploma you earned (if relevant), and the year of completion.
+In this section, list your education background that is related to carpentry.
+Include the name of your institution, degree/diploma obtained (if relevant), and the year of completion.

 Example: